emilylabram/blog/README.md

 Here are the thoughts of [Emily Hector Labram](./about-me.md), a Product Manager working in government.

-I write about doing Product Management inclusively so that digital services work for everyone.
+I write about doing Product Management inclusively.

+That means empowered, effective teams.
+And digital services that work for everyone.

 ## Recent posts